Darrington Bluegrass Festival FAQs

 What other events happen during the festival?

 There is always a “band scramble” where interested players put their name in a jar for their instrument and then bands are assembled by drawing these names.
 The bands are given a day to choose and practice a couple of songs to perform at the festival on Sunday morning.
 We always have a church service on Sunday morning.
-In 2024 we have two different open mic times, Saturday and Sunday mornings.
+In 2026 we will have two different open mic times, Saturday and Sunday mornings.
 See this year’s schedule for details.

 CAMPING